 To move up from stage 4, even more proof of ROI is needed.
 Moving from stage 3 to stage 4, it's fairly easy to deliver credible results: you can't help but make dramatic improvements the first time you do a bit of usability on a project.
 And, with skunkworks funding, those advances come cheaply.

-Collect results across your usability projects and eventually you'll have enough ammunition to make the business case for moving to stage 5: managed usability.
+Collect results across your user experience projects and eventually you'll have enough ammunition to make the business case for moving to stage 5: managed user experience.

 Stages 5–8: Next Column

-At stage 4, the company has started getting serious about usability, but it still has far to go before it reaches ultimate maturity at stage 8.
-Although stage 4 is the halfway point numerically, progressing through the remaining stages usually takes much longer than moving through the first four.
+At stage 4, the company has started getting serious about UX, but it still has far to go before it reaches ultimate maturity at stage 8.
+Although stage 4 is the halfway point numerically, progressing through the remaining four stages usually takes much longer than moving through the first four.

 In the follow-up column, I discuss why this is so and how your company can continue its ascent.